simonmichael/hledger/MANUAL.md

 specified a minimum number of characters in width.
 After the value is injected into the string, spaces is added to make sure the string is at least as long as `MIN`.
 Similary, the `MAX` field specifies the maximum number of characters.
 The string will be cut if the injected string is too long.

 - `%-(total)   ` the total of an account, left justified
 - `%20(total)  ` The same, right justified, at least 20 chars wide
 - `%.20(total) ` The same, no more than 20 chars wide
 - `%-.20(total)` Left justified, maximum twenty chars wide

-#### Supported fields

-Currently three fields can be used in a formatting string:
+The following `FIELD` types are currently supported:

-- `account` Inserts the account name
+- `account` inserts the account name
-- `depth_spacer` Inserts a space for each level of an account's depth.
+- `depth_spacer` inserts a space for each level of an account's depth.
 That is, if an account has two parents, this construct will insert two spaces.
 If a minimum width is specified, that much space is inserted for each level of depth.
 Thus `%5_`, for an account with four parents, will insert twenty spaces.
-- `total` Inserts the total for the account
+- `total` inserts the total for the account

-##### Examples
+Examples:

 If you want the account before the total you can use this format: